Byte order mark: UTF-32

 Although a BOM could be used with UTF-32, this encoding is rarely used for transmission.
 Otherwise the same rules as for UTF-16 are applicable.

 The BOM for little-endian UTF-32 is the same pattern as a little-endian UTF-16 BOM followed by a UTF-16 NUL character, an unusual example of the BOM being the same pattern in two different encodings.
 Programmers using the BOM to identify the encoding will have to decide whether UTF-32 or UTF-16 with a NUL first character is more likely.
 UTF-32 is easily detected without a BOM because every 4th byte is NUL.

-Byte-order marks by encoding
+Byte order marks by encoding

-This table illustrates how the BOM is represented as a byte sequence in various encodings and how those sequences might appear in a text editor that is interpreting each byte as a legacy encoding (Windows-1252 and caret notation for the C0 controls):
+This table illustrates how the BOM is represented as a byte sequence in various encodings and how those sequences might appear in a text editor that is interpreting each byte as a legacy encoding (Windows-1252 with caret notation for the C0 controls):